isomerpages/nparks-juronglake/index.md

           link_url: https://www.weather.gov.sg/home/
         - title: Notice of Closure (Dog Run)
           date: 28 April 2025
-          announcement: Kindly note that the Dog Run will be closed on 6 May 2025 (Tue) for maintenance works.
+          announcement: Kindly note that the Dog Run will be closed on 9 May 2025 (Fri) for maintenance works.
 Thank you for your understanding.
           link_text: ""
           link_url: ""